Jennifer Parga

 Biography

-Most recently, the USC Suzanne Dworak-Peck School of Social Work was awarded $4.8 million as a apart of a California Health and Human Services Agency call for proposals through their Community-Based Organization Behavioral Health Workforce Grant Program.
-As a result, Professor Parga is a co-PI for the Health Care Access and Information (HCAI) Substance Use Disorder Earn and Learn grant-funded program.
+Most recently, the USC Suzanne Dworak-Peck School of Social Work was awarded $4.8 million as part of a California Health and Human Services Agency call for proposals through their Community-Based Organization Behavioral Health Workforce Grant Program.
+As a result, Parga is a co-PI for the Health Care Access and Information (HCAI) Substance Use Disorder Earn and Learn grant-funded program.

-Finally, Professor Parga provides strategic support and consultation to:
+Finally, Parga provides strategic support and consultation to:

 Trauma Informed LA whose mission is 'to foster resilient communities that promote healing and well-being through collaboration, education, and community engagement.